draman07/open_field_flow/README.md

    http://www.java.com/

+Once Java is installed, download the file `open_field_flow_v1.0.0.zip` found in the list above.
+It contains the binary distribution for executing the program.
+Unzip it somewhere and open a command-line in that folder.
-Once Java is installed, you may run the program by issuing the following command:
+You may then run the program by issuing the following command:

   ```shell
     java -jar Open_Field_Flow.jar  -Dsun.java2d.opengl=True